-Compared to regular tiles, accent tiles are unique in design, appearance and costing.
+Compared to regular tiles, tile accents are unique in design, appearance and costing.
 They instantly enhance the interiors of the space by adding more colour and personality.
 Contrary to widespread opinion, you can extend the use of accent tiles way beyond your bathrooms, with other parts of the house being equally excellent places for installing them.

 However, it is crucial to consider that you can always get tile accents from different tiles, laying patterns, and even objects in the space.
 This leaves endless possibilities for experimenting and playing around with arrangements.
 With that in mind, let’s look at the top ways to incorporate tile accents stylishly in your house and make a statement.

 While many designers and homeowners opt for a fancy mirror for that ‘quirky’ element in bedrooms or bathrooms, you can go a step ahead and add customised surrounds around the mirror itself.
 If the space around the mirror is utilised, a creative canvas is the result.
 Using tiles around the mirror for an accent wall is the most accessible approach you could take.
 Whether you choose a shape or pattern using different colours or keep it abstract – put your imagination to use and make it a reality.

 Want to use a rug to make your house’s entrance look different from the others?
 Move over the age-old idea!
 While it is an acceptable one, you can always make a permanent rug right in front of the house minus the constant maintenance issue associated with rugs outside homes due to dust and dirt.
 You can use tile accents to make a design in your entryway that is almost like carving your own entrance, albeit permanently.